lindelaniM/Python-Week-1/README.md

 # Python-Week-1

-Introduction to Python:
+# Introduction to Python:

-> How are files store on a computer memory, in blocks
+- How are files store on a computer memory == in blocks
-> To access the file location we can use a pointer to the location of the file
+- To access the file location we can use a pointer to the location of the file
-> Files can be stored as 'Text files - Strings or characters, Integers, Floats, Hexadecimal'
+- Files can be stored as 'Text files - Strings or characters, Integers, Floats, Hexadecimal'
-> A file name has to have a specific data type before is stored on the memory of a computer
+- A file name has to have a specific data type before is stored on the memory of a computer
-> File names are reffered to as variables, and they can either be declared empty or initialised a value
+- File names are reffered to as variables, and they can either be declared empty or initialised a value
-> Computer machines uses what is reffered to as a pseudocode to read and execute programs (Algorthm)
+- Computer machines uses what is reffered to as a pseudocode to read and execute programs (Algorthm)
-> This a summury of how a Computer thinks
+- This a summury of how a Computer thinks

-> How to install python and run it on your machine:
+# How to install python and run it on your machine:
-> For one to be abale to run a python program on their machines they must have a python Extension/Software installed
+- For one to be abale to run a python program on their machines they must have a python Extension/Software installed
-> Installing Jupyter Notebook, which is a web based IDE to run python codes, and we can also run a python code on the terminal
+- Installing Jupyter Notebook, which is a web based IDE to run python codes, and we can also run a python code on the terminal
-> We can also use a text editor like Vs Code. to run python code, to edit or modify our codes
+- We can also use a text editor like Vs Code. to run python code, to edit or modify our codes

-Variables and types:
+# Variables and types:

-> Vars in python just like in any other programming language can be integer, floating point, strings of char, boolean
+- Vars in python just like in any other programming language can be integer, floating point, strings of char, boolean
-> These are the data types a variable cann take before it is stored on the computer memory
+- These are the data types a variable cann take before it is stored on the computer memory
-> Every variable must be correctly asigned to its correct data type to avoid errors
+- Every variable must be correctly asigned to its correct data type to avoid errors
-> Vars in python just like in any other programming language can be integer, floating point, strings of char, Boolean Every variable must be correctly assigned to its correct data type to avoid errors
+- Vars in python just like in any other programming language can be integer, floating point, strings of char, Boolean
+- Every variable must be correctly assigned to its correct data type to avoid errors

-Example:
+# Example:

 print (“”Hello world!”)
 x = 7